cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   ...

 There is nothing really special about these two test.
-I just wanted to make sure we had complete coverate and tested a couple of fail cases.
+I just wanted to make sure we had complete coverage and tested a couple of fail cases.
 Running the test you should see the following result.
 This wraps up the check_winner method.